 Many families are forced to make difficult decisions between paying bills, purchasing groceries, or buying basic hygiene products.
 Community support helps bridge that gap and ensures local organizations can continue serving those who need it most.

-Residents are encouraged to donate nonperishable food items, toiletries, personal hygiene products, and cleaning supplies.
-Donations may be dropped off at the POA Office (130 River Landing Drive, Suite 1C), Monday through Thursday, from 9:00 AM to 4:00 PM, between July 7 and July 28.
+Residents are encouraged to donate nonperishable food items, toiletries, personal hygiene products, diapers, and cleaning supplies.
+Donations may be dropped off at the POA Office (130 River Landing Drive, Suite 1C), Monday through Thursday, from 9:00 AM to 4:00 PM, now through Thursday, July 30.

 All donations will benefit three local organizations dedicated to fighting hunger and supporting families throughout the Lowcountry: